Rescue ops for trapped Meghalaya miners enters 13th day

 Also read: Tribals migrated to other states due to Salwa Judoom and policy may come back to Chhattisgarh

+Nearly 100 personnel of the NDRF along with the police, are waiting for the water to recede about 30 feet as divers can do their job once the water level subsides up to that level.

 NDRF Assistant Commandant S.K.
-Singh said the current water level in the mine shaft is about 70 feet.
+Singh told PTI that the current water level in the mine shaft is about 70 feet.
 About 100 personnel of the NDRF are waiting for the water to recede to 30 feet for divers to do their job.

-The exercise will resume once powerful pumps are made available to the authorities, said district Deputy Commissioner F.M.
-Dopth.

 9 Pm tonight: 12 days after miners trapped in Meghalaya, rescue attempts abandoned for now because pumps are ineffective, need more powerful pumps to get water out of mines!
 Would this happen in any other part of country or do some lives matter less than others?— Rajdeep Sardesai (@sardesairajdeep) December 25, 2018